 Once you’ve made the dough, it gets rolled out into small 3-4 inch circles.
 The next part is the tricky because you have to wrap the dough circle around the filling and pinch the sides to make it look pretty!

-Be sure to check out the video in the recipe to watch how she folds the pastry!
+Be sure to check out the video to watch how she folds the pastry!

 Finally, you let the gujiya dry for several hours.
 Not everyone does this step but this is my mom’s way.
 This keeps them from bubbling up in odd places.